denodrivers/postgres/docs/README.md

 ### Connection defaults

-The only required parameters for stablishing connection with your database are the database name and your user, the rest of them have sensible defaults to save up time when configuring your connection, such as the following:
+The only required parameters for establishing connection with your database are the database name and your user, the rest of them have sensible defaults to save uptime when configuring your connection, such as the following:

 - connection.attempts: "1"
 - connection.interval: Exponential backoff increasing the time by 500 ms on